-This opinion piece published in the Sonora Union Democrat on Dec.
-5, 2011 is also part of my backstory.
-It was written to my successor when I left the Board to seek a seat in Sacramento.
-I plan to attend a Board meeting in Sonora next month while on my rambles with Ruby.
-Evan is now gone after serving two terms (8 years) and there’s been a bit of turnover on the Board and at the County in general.
+This opinion piece published in the Sonora Union Democrat in Dec.
+2011.
+It was written to my successor.
+Evan Royce served two terms and his successor is currently running for his second term.
+There’s been turnover on the Board and at the County in general.
 Public service was (and still is) one of the best things I’ve ever done.
-Though it seems this phase for me is over, I am sometimes still pulled to put on another jacket.
+Though it seems this phase of leadership has passed, if I’m really honest, I sometimes still feel a fleeting pull to put on another jacket.

 “The best way to find yourself is to lose yourself in the service of others.”
 Gandhi

 Becoming a Tuolumne County supervisor is not unlike putting on a jacket.
 I put it on full of dreams to build a better future for our children.
 Now, four years wiser and with accomplishments, victories, and some failures behind, it’s with sadness (and a wee bit of relief) that I’ve taken it off.

 It’s on the coat rack in your new office, Evan.
 Please take good care of it.

 You probably think you know yourself pretty well now, but as you wear this Jacket, things you don’t know about governing and that you didn’t know that you don’t know about yourself will come to light.
 You’ll “find yourself” even if you weren’t lost.
 I guarantee it.

 I didn’t think the learning curve would be too steep.
 I’d attended Board meetings for a year and a half.
 I understood the relationships between federal, state, and local governments.
 I’d worked in local government for a long time: the process was not new to me and politics was not either.
 I felt prepared to put on the Jacket.